-Tanzania’s ability to address these health challenges and achieve its development goals is constrained by a variety of factors, including a shortage of human resources for health and poor infrastructure within the public sector.
-Using the private sector to deliver key health services could lessen pressures on the public sector and contribute to improved health outcomes.
+However, substantial health and development challenges remain.
+Tanzania’s ability to address these health challenges and achieve its development goals is constrained by a variety of factors.
+While the private sector contributes additional skilled health workers and facilities, Tanzania continues to struggle with a shortage of human resources for health and poor infrastructure within the public sector.
+SHOPS Plus partners with private and the public sector partners to increase the capacity of the private sector to provide priority health products and services by:

-- Improving the enabling environment for private sector provision of priority health products and services by improving dialogue, policies, and regulation of the private sector
+- Creating an enabling environment for the private sector by improving dialogue, policies, and regulation of the private sector